Olbrien/42-netwhat/README.md

-# netwhat

 ![GitHub Logo](/extras/images/Success.png)

 ###### <i>Recent Update on 16/02/2021.</i>
-Finished the project.\
+• Finished the project.\
-The test this time was 15 minutes and 20 questions.
+• The test this time was 15 minutes and 20 questions.

 ###### <i>Update on 12/02/2021.</i>
-Failed the project due to time.\
+• Failed the project due to time.\
-The test was 10 minutes and 20 questions.
+• The test was 10 minutes and 20 questions.

-**** Questions on my test ****
+## Questions on my test

 <pre>
 <b>Which protocol does Ping use?</b>